wa1kb0y/yii2-cropper/README.md

 Cropper
 ===========
-Yii-Framework extension for uploading and cropping images
+Yii 2 framework extension for uploading and cropping images.

 Installation
 ------------